egg-west/egg-blog/_posts/2017-11-1-CUDA-resource-management.md

 image: "three-generative-models.png"
 ---

-> Resource management is important in HPC if you want to reach top performance.
-And CUDA is a popular tool for HPC.
+> I can control an army with CUDA!

 <!--more-->

-CUDA is the best way to utilize your GPUs.
-To  build a system, a database or a deep learning system etc, CUDA can accelerate them and save some lives.
+CUDA is the best way to utilize GPUs.
+For example, to  build a system, design a database or a deep learning system etc, CUDA can accelerate them and save some lives.

 {: class="table-of-content"}
 * TOC